Reflections

 None of this is to excuse the importance of listening to others and trying to understand their pain without trying to fix anything.
 I could always do a better job of that.

 If you do want something to change, though, focus on what you can do differently.
-It's not fair, but it may be the only potential solution worth paying any attention to, because you're the only person you can control.
+It's not fair, but it may be the only solution worth attempting, because you're the only person you can control.

 Progress bars—those little horizontal bars that fill from left to right as your laptop or phone updates—are notoriously unreliable.
 One moment, a progress bar might be 10% full.
 The next thing you know, the work is done.
 If a written estimate is provided (e.g., “10 minutes”), you might notice it change dramatically in an instant.